The Fragility of Sparsity: Testing sparsity

-Taken together, \Cref{theorem:non-normal-errors_epe,theorem:F_approx_clust} imply that we can test the sparsity assumption by estimating $\alpha$ in \Cref{assumption:approx_sparsity} by the lasso, calculating the lasso residuals $\hat{\epsilon}_{i}$, and then checking whether the residual sum of squares of the lasso is comparable to that of the \ac{OLS} residual sum of squares.
-If the difference satifies
+\Cref{theorem:non-normal-errors_epe} implies that we can test the sparsity assumption by calculating the lasso or post-lasso residuals $\hat{\epsilon}_{i}$, and then checking whether the residual sum of squares of the lasso is comparable to that of the \ac{OLS} residual sum of squares.
+If the difference satisfies

 where $z_{1-\alpha}$ is the $1-\alpha$ quantile of the standard normal distribution (1.645 for $\alpha=5\%$ level test), we reject \Cref{assumption:approx_sparsity}.